 HVAC is one of the easier home-services trades to offshore the back office for.
 Three reasons:

 - The software is mature and remote-friendly.
-ServiceTitan, Housecall Pro, Jobber, FieldEdge, and ServiceTrade all run in a browser.
-There is no physical access requirement for the back-office roles.
-A trained VA in Cape Town can run the same dispatch board your in-office CSR runs.
+ServiceTitan, Housecall Pro, Jobber, FieldEdge, and ServiceTrade all run in a browser, so none of the back-office roles need anyone physically in the shop.
+A trained VA in Cape Town runs the same dispatch board your in-office CSR works today.

 - The work is high-volume and process-driven.
 Inbound calls, dispatch decisions, quote follow-ups, warranty registrations, and rebate filings all follow repeatable patterns.
 Once SOP'd, a competent VA outperforms a generalist office hire because they do the same task hundreds of times per month.

 - Labor cost in the US is rising fast.
-Average US HVAC CSR pay is now $19 to $26 per hour ($40K to $58K loaded annually).
-The same workload through an SA VA costs $1,200 to $1,900 per month.
-That's 60 to 70 percent of a CSR salary freed up to put toward truck inventory, technician pay, or marketing.
+A US in-house HVAC CSR costs several times the offshore rate once you load payroll tax, benefits, and space.
+The same workload through an SA VA costs $1,200 to $1,900 per month, freeing up a large share of that cost to put toward truck inventory, technician pay, or marketing.

 The four highest-ROI HVAC VA roles